SAURABHMISHRA55/IIIT-M.Tech-SEM-2/README.md

 Each folder contains detailed reports and exercises related to security audits, risk assessments, and compliance standards.

 ### 4: System and Network Security 🛡️
-This course provided deep insights into system and network security.
-Although I cannot upload the professor’s slides, I’ve included one of the key tasks:
+This course provided comprehensive insights into system and network security concepts.
+I’ve included both the study material and a key task completed during the course:
+- **Study Material**: Uploaded course slides that cover critical topics in system and network security.
-- **Research Paper**: An original paper written after analyzing a latest research paper from an A* journal.
-It includes references to other significant papers and suggests innovations based on the analysis.
+- **Research Paper**: Authored an original paper after analyzing a recent research paper from an A* journal.
+The paper references other significant works and proposes innovative approaches based on the analysis.

 ## Wrapping Up 🎉